emilymaitan/raytracer/README.md

 The gradlew script is auto-generated but very verbose, check its error messages!

 # Q&A
+**What's missing?**
+Refraction, as well as the bonus tasks!
+Debugging the transformations and obj files ate up all the time I had.

 **Why JAVA?**
 Several reasons!
 Most importantly, JAVA is the language I have most experience with.